aiplanethub/getting-started-with-r-programming-for-data-science/importing-and-working-with-data-in-r/984-Working With Variables & Data in R.md

 ### Try Yourself!

-If you remember from earlier lesson, we had used colon ( : ) to generate a sequence.
+If you remember from the earlier lesson, we used colon ( : ) to generate a sequence.
 Use this to display some data.

 ### Solution to Previous Problem